 How much do I need to spread?

 100–200 g/m² of floor area, refresh as needed.
-The powder mixes excellently with straw bedding and works very well with rubber mats.
+The powder mixes excellently with straw bedding and works very well on rubber mats.
 Customers report: they need less than with other products because the absorbency is so much higher.

 Application & Dosage — as simple as possible